lemonlawaz/lemonlawaz.github.io/lemonlaws/colorado.md

 As used in this article, unless the context otherwise requires:

-  1. **"Consumer"** means the purchaser, other than for purposes of resale, of a motor vehicle normally used for personal, family, or household purposes, any person to whom such motor vehicle is transferred for the same purposes during the duration of a manufacturer's express warranty for such motor vehicle, and any other person entitled by the terms of such warranty to enforce the obligations of the warranty. <br>
+  1. "**Consumer**" means the purchaser, other than for purposes of resale, of a motor vehicle normally used for personal, family, or household purposes, any person to whom such motor vehicle is transferred for the same purposes during the duration of a manufacturer's express warranty for such motor vehicle, and any other person entitled by the terms of such warranty to enforce the obligations of the warranty. <br>
-  2. **"Motor vehicle"** means a self-propelled private passenger vehicle, including pickup trucks and vans, designed primarily for travel on the public highways and used to carry not more than ten persons, which is sold to a consumer in this state; except that the term does not include motor homes as defined in section **42-1-102** (57) or vehicles designed to travel on three or fewer wheels in contact with the ground. <br>
+  2. "**Motor vehicle**" means a self-propelled private passenger vehicle, including pickup trucks and vans, designed primarily for travel on the public highways and used to carry not more than ten persons, which is sold to a consumer in this state; except that the term does not include motor homes as defined in section **42-1-102** (57) or vehicles designed to travel on three or fewer wheels in contact with the ground. <br>
-  3. **"Warranty"** means the written warranty, so labeled, of the manufacturer of a new motor vehicle, including any terms or conditions precedent to the enforcement of obligations under that warranty.
+  3. "**Warranty**" means the written warranty, so labeled, of the manufacturer of a new motor vehicle, including any terms or conditions precedent to the enforcement of obligations under that warranty.

 **Colorado Lemon law 42-10-102** Repairs to conform vehicle to warranty.